 Enter the name and the address of the module under the menus System and Settings.
-Here you can choose start page, choose between overviews and summaries.
+Here you can select a start page, choose between overviews and summaries.
 Settings for date and time are also located on this page.
 NTP is recommended to automatically synchronize date and time.
-You can also clear history and reboot the system if needed.
+You can also reboot the system if needed.